Wanderers (novel): Synopsis

 Ultimately the Flock and Shepherds make it to Ouray, where they meet an inhabitant named Dove, one of the few remaining survivors.
 The Flock goes into a hibernation mode until Black Swan decides it is safe for them to awaken.
 Matthew arrives and is able to give the Shepherds some warning, however the Walkers are still vulnerable to Stover's army.
 Marcy was brought along by Stover to witness the destruction of the Flock.
 Several more Walkers are killed, as is Arav.
 Pete returns and runs over Stover; Matthew delivers the final blow to his tormentor.
 The book then picks up five years later.
 Shana awakens to discover that she was the last to do so.
 Black Swan, which reveals to Shana that it created White Mask, is now worshipped as a deity by many of the Walkers and some of the Shepherds.
 She also learns that various pockets of humanity still live, including one led by Ed Creel, which poses a future threat to them all.

 Release

 Wanderers was first published in hardback and e-book format in the United States on July 2, 2019, through Del Rey.
 An audiobook adaptation, narrated by Dominic Hoffman and Xe Sands, was published simultaneously through Random House Audio.

 Reception

 Critical reception for Wanderers has been positive.
 Tor.com and Locus both praised the work, noting that the characters were nuanced and that the pacing was well done.
-As of August 2024 it has a 3.98/5 on Goodreads and was a Nominee for Best Science Fiction (2019) in the Goodreads choice awards coming 13th out of 20 nominees.
+It was a Nominee for Best Science Fiction (2019) in the Goodreads choice awards coming 13th out of 20 nominees.